AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Elasticsearch instances/Manage plug-ins/ListPlugins.md

 # ListPlugins

-You can call this operation to query plug-ins on a specified Elasticsearch instance.
+Call ListPlugins to query plug-ins on a specified Elasticsearch instance.

 ## Debugging